Deirdre Gogarty

-Deirdre Gogarty (born 10 November 1969) is a retired Irish female boxer and current coach of the Ragin' Cajun Boxing Club who hails from Drogheda, Ireland.
+Deirdre Gogarty (born 10 November 1969) is an Irish former female boxer who is coach of the Ragin' Cajun Boxing Club.
+She hails from Drogheda and attended Drogheda Grammar School.
+Before a law was passed in Ireland preventing women from engaging in boxing events, Gogarty was able to begin her career with a six-round decision win against Anne-Marie Griffin.
+However, when that law was passed, Gogarty could not engage in competition in Ireland.
+In consequence, she was based in Lafayette, Louisiana and was managed and trained by Beau Williford.

-She attended Drogheda Grammar School.
-Due to legal issues regarding women's boxing in Ireland at the time, Gogarty could not engage in competition there.
-She currently fights out of Lafayette, Louisiana and is managed and trained by Beau Williford.
-However, before the law was passed in Ireland, preventing women from engaging in boxing events, Gogarty was able to begin her career there with a six-round decision win against Anne-Marie Griffin.
 The law preventing females from participating in the sport of boxing in Ireland has since been revoked and there is an increasing number of females becoming involved with the sport thanks to its Olympic acceptance and the consistent international success of Katie Taylor.

 After leaving Ireland, Gogarty's next three fights took her to London and Kansas City, Missouri.
 In London, she defeated Jane Johnson twice, by a four-round knockout and by and eight-round decision.
 In Kansas City, she drew after six rounds with Stacy Prestage After the rematch with Johnson, she obtained her first knockout in the first round, beating Jane McGhee.
 Another win followed this and she was matched with Prestage again, resulting in another draw after six rounds.

 Following the emerging pattern, another win followed this tie and she was matched against Prestage for a rubber match.
 However, this time Gogarty suffered her first loss when Prestage won a ten-round decision over her.
 Two more wins followed this defeat, including a six-round knockout of the top contender Carol Brown and a first-round knockout win over Missy Buchanan.
 In spite of this winning streak, Gogarty next lost a six-round decision when she faced Mary Ann Almager.